kubernetes/publishing-bot/README.md

 * Change `target-org` to `kubernetes` in [artifacts/manifests/configmap.yaml](artifacts/manifests/configmap.yaml)
 * and disable `dry-run` mode.
 * **Caution:** Make sure that the bot github user CANNOT close arbitrary issues in the upstream repo.
-Otherwise, github will closed them triggered by `Fixes kubernetes/kubernetes#123` patterns in published commits.
+Otherwise, github will close, them triggered by `Fixes kubernetes/kubernetes#123` patterns in published commits.
 * Deploy the publishing bot as above.

 ## Known issues